 Made in Michigan Interfaith Lab

-How do I attend the MIML and meet my observance needs?
+How do I attend the MIMIL and meet my observance needs?

 - Interfaith Room – Throughout the MIMIL an interfaith room is available for prayer, meditation, reflection, and more.
 Participants are encouraged to use this shared space at any time during the ILI.
 The room is outfitted with prayer rugs and sheets for the floor, candles, kosher challah bread, kosher grape juice, a whiteboard, and markers.
 Due to the great diversity of traditions and practices represented, IFYC does not provide organized services or observances.
 Instead, we encourage participants to use the whiteboard and markers to organize their own DIY reflections and observances with fellow participants.

-- Meals – Vegetarian, vegan, gluten free, dairy free, are available for participants to request.
-If you need other dietary needs please let us know and we will work with you to get them.
+- Meals – Vegetarian, vegan, gluten free, and dairy free options are available for participants to request.
+If you have other dietary needs please let us know and we will work with you to get them.

 Who Should Attend?